Skip to main content

 3. Self-drivenness

-In contrast to other K-pop artists who are members of groups, IU is endowed with a greater degree of liberty in terms of both the location and manner of her work.
-She benefits from being a solo artist, which affords her to select the medium and programs, in which she wishes to feature and offers greater flexibility.
-Her musical abilities are acknowledged, and her reputation as an autonomous individual is viewed favorably by the general public.
+In contrast to other K-pop artists who are members of groups, IU is endowed with a greater degree of liberty in both the location and manner of her work.
+She benefits from being a solo artist, which affords her the ability to select the mediums and programs in which she wishes to feature, offering her greater flexibility.
+Her musical abilities are acknowledged, and her reputation as an independent artist is viewed favorably by the public.

 Provided that IU remains in good health and does not engage in socially problematic behavior, she could continue her activities while maintaining her positive image and popularity.
 This is a highly desirable outcome for the development of the cultural industry.
-The reality that, most artists from K-pop groups do not continue their activities for an extended period on their initiative and subsequently fade from public memory is counterproductive and inefficient in terms of cultural industry development.
+The reality is that most artists from K-pop groups do not continue their activities for an extended period on their own initiative and subsequently fade from public memory, which is counterproductive and inefficient for the development of the cultural industry.
 It is essential to cultivate assets.

 For those engaged in popular music, the opportunity to create new works and bring joy and happiness to the public is a highly satisfying aspect of the profession.
 The sole means of attaining this reward lies in pursuing longevity and a self-driven approach.
-From this perspective, the success story of IU has notable implications for the industry.
+From this perspective, IU’s success story has notable implications for the industry.

 4. World Tour